petenelson/wp-rest-api-log/readme.txt

 == Changelog ==

+= v1.5.0 February 2, 2017 =
+* Added logging for the user making the request (props drsdre for the pull request)

 = v1.4.0 January 23, 2017 =
 * Added the ability to filter routes for logging, either include or exclude specific routes.